-"Aa3" by Moody's: Obligations rated "Aa" are judged to be of high quality and are subject to very low credit risk; the modifier "3" indicates a ranking in the lower end of that generic rating category.
+"A3" by Moody's: Obligations rated "A" by Moody's are judged to be upper-medium grade and are subject to low credit risk.
+The modifier "3" indicates that the obligation ranks in the lower end of that generic rating category. (source: www.moodys.com)